HannaMussa/zanzibartours/README.md

 This section includes the tools, technologies, and frameworks used in the development of the website.

-- [Google Chrome](https://en.wikipedia.org/wiki/Google_Chrome) was used for testing and debugging the website to ensure compatibility across different devices.
+- [Google Chrome](https://www.google.com/chrome/), [Microsoft Edge](https://www.microsoft.com/edge), [Mozilla Firefox](https://www.mozilla.org/firefox/), [Opera](https://www.opera.com/) and [Brave](https://brave.com/) was used for testing the website to ensure compatibility across different devices.
-- [Chrome Dev Tools](https://developer.chrome.com/docs/devtools) is a built-in feature in Google Chrome, which was used for inspecting elements, debugging code- paticularly for media queries.
+- [Chrome Dev Tools](https://developer.chrome.com/docs/devtools) is a built-in feature in Google Chrome, which was used for inspecting elements and debugging code- paticularly for media queries.
 - [GitHub](https://github.com) was used to store the website's code.
 - [Git](https://git-scm.com/) was used for version control, allowing developers to track changes and manage website/project.
 - [Balsamiq](https://balsamiq.com) is a wireframing tool used to create mockup designs before development.